timescale/docs/mst/replicas-cli.md

 # Read-only replica with Aiven Client

-Read-only replicas provide a great way to reduce the load on the primary server by enabling read-only queries to be performed against the replica.
+Read-only replicas enable you to perform read-only queries against the replica and reduce the load on the primary server.
 It is also a good way to optimize query response times across different geographical locations, because the replica can be placed in different regions or even different cloud providers.